iCharlesHu/swift-experimental-subprocess/README.md

     }

     /// Create a `Subprocess` output that collects output as
-    /// `String` using the given encoding.
-    public static func string(
+    /// `String` using the given encoding up to limit it bytes. public static func string(
         limit: Int,
         encoding: String.Encoding = .utf8